 Piovesan G, Biondi F. On tree longevity.
 New Phytologist.
 2021 Aug;231(4):1318-37.

-Recent Press on The Witness Tree Project
+Recent media coverage of the Witness Tree Project

 Scientists enlist “Witness Trees” to track climate change and pinpoint which species can best clean our air – Trinity College Dublin Website